BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

    * - Syntax
      - Meaning
    * - :ref:`take *action*, ...`
-     - Takes the action(s) specified.
+     - Take the action(s) specified.
    * - :ref:`wait`
-     - Take no actions this timestep.
+     - Take no actions this time step.
    * - :ref:`terminate`
      - Immediately end the scenario.
    * - :ref:`do *behavior* [until *boolean*]`
-     - Perform a behavior.
-If an ``until`` condition is specified then, the behavior will terminate when the condition is met.
+     - Perform a behavior until it completes or an optional ``until`` condition is met.
    * - :ref:`do *behavior* (for *scalar* seconds | for *scalar* steps)`
-     - Perform a behavior for a set number of simulation seconds/timesteps.
+     - Perform a behavior for (at most) a specified period of time.
    * - :ref:`abort`
-     - Used in an interrupt to terminate the current behavior.
+     - Breaks out of the current :ref:`tryInterruptStmt`
    * - :ref:`override *name* *specifier*`
-     - Override the property of an object dynamically for the duration of the current scenario.
+     - Override properties of an object for the duration of the current scenario.

 Objects
 -------

+The syntax :sampref:`{class} {specifier}, {...} <objectCreate>` creates an instance of a Scenic class.

+Scenic objects representing physical objects are instances of the class `Object`, which provides the following built-in properties.
+The basic position properties are inherited from `Point`, and the orientation properties are added by `OrientedPoint`.
+See the :ref:`objects_and_classes` for details.

 ===================  =============  ===========================================
    **Property**       **Default**                   **Meaning**